 Prof. of Comm. at the University of Pennsylvania, former President of the International Communication Assoc.

-Unlike many other high profile awards, there is no campaigning to win a Peabody.
-Entrants cannot buy out ad space in the trade papers in hopes of winning over judges.
-Once a program is submitted, it competes only on its merits.
-This levels the playing field and gives small, local broadcasts the opportunity to be recognized alongside programs with much larger budgets.
+There is no set number of winners, the Peabody Awards are not given in categories, and there are no degrees of winners.
+Once a program is submitted, it competes solely on its merits.
+This levels the playing field and gives small, local programming the same opportunity to be recognized as programs with much larger budgets.

 Origin of the Award